bitterjug/elm-wpc/readme.markdown

   resizes.
 Probably don't need to store the actual window width at all.

-  Actually cache the number of columns as a compromise as it makes it easier to calculate the scrollY distance.
+  Actually cache the number of columns as a compromise as it makes it easier to calculate the `scrollY` distance.

 - [x] When we open a card we calculate the scroll distance to its top not from the position where we clicked (because of the problem above with expanded cards above) but from the number of cards before it in the column and the current column width and known height of compact cards.

-- [ ] Now, when we visit a card in the middle of a run it probably calculates the scroll distance correctly initially, but when the predecessors arrive we dont re-calculate or re-adjust the scrollY to account for inserting them so we end up in the wrong place.
+- [x] Now, when we visit a card in the middle of a run it probably calculates the scroll distance correctly initially, but when the predecessors arrive we don't re-calculate or re-adjust the `scrollY` to account for inserting them so we end up in the wrong place.

   Interestingly this looks pretty much like the solution to the reverse infinite scroll problem of adding predecessors.